The Reader - Week 16

 “It’s nothing,” she said, “Let’s go, I can leave my car in the lot.”

 At Andy’s place, Jennifer showered and put on Andy’s sweats, while he changed his clothes in the bedroom.
-He went back out into the kitchen and waited for Jenifer.
+He went back out into the kitchen and waited for Jennifer.
+Her phone chimed, but he didn’t look at it.

 “That feels better,” she said, “Will you do me a favor?
 Do you have a plastic bag you can put that dress in, and then take it out to the trash?”

-“Sure, I’ll do it right away,” answered Andy as he got up from the kitchen chair, “Your phone chimed again.”
+“Sure, I’ll do it right away,” answered Andy as he got up from the kitchen chair, “Your phone rang.”

-Andy went into the bathroom and bagged up the dress, taking it outside and into the trash.
-As he walked back into the kitchen he saw Jennifer put her phone away.
+Andy went into the bathroom and bagged up the dress, taking it outside and putting it into the trash.
+As he walked back into the kitchen, he saw Jennifer put her phone away.
 He noticed that she was shaking.

 “Are you all right?” he said.